-A final point to note: while the core area of the Dolomites looks relatively small on a map, it takes ages to get anywhere by car/public transport due to the fact there are no flat/straight roads.
-So picking the right location is really important when it comes to the Dolomites - more so than many other destinations.
+A final point to note: while the core area of the Dolomites looks relatively small on a map, it takes ages to get anywhere by car or public transport due to the fact there are no flat or straight roads in the region.
+So picking the right location is really important when it comes to planning Dolomites cycling trips – more so than many other destinations.

-Our advice is to focus on the routes you want to ride and make sure you’re going to be able to access them relatively easily from your accommodation - otherwise you’ll run the risk of not doing the rides you wanted or having to drive to the start of the route.
+Our advice is to focus on how and where you want to ride the Dolomites, and make sure you’re going to be able to access them relatively easily from your accommodation.
+Otherwise, you’ll run the risk of not doing the rides you wanted – or having to drive to the start of the route.

 Bike hire in the Dolomites

 If you’re looking to hire a road bike in the Dolomites, you should be able to find what you’re looking for.
-However, be aware that there aren’t loads of hire shops so if you’re visiting at a busy time of year or for the Maratona or Sella Ronda bike day, you’ll definitely need to book ahead.
-It's also worth noting that the shops are scattered throughout the towns of the Dolomites, so if you want to hire, bear that in mind when deciding where to stay (it’s always much easier if your bike hire is close to where you’re staying).
+However, be aware that there aren’t loads of hire shops so if you’re visiting at a busy time of year or for the Maratona or Sella Ronda bike day, you’ll definitely need to book ahead of your Dolomites road cycling trip.
+It’s also worth noting that the shops are scattered throughout the local towns, so if you want to hire, bear that in mind when deciding where to stay (it’s always much easier if your bike hire is close to where you’re staying).